New religious movement: History

-In the late 1980s and 1990s, the decline of communism and the revolutions of 1989 opened up new opportunities for NRMs.
-Falun Gong was first taught publicly in Northeast China in 1992 by Li Hongzhi.
+In the late 1980s and 1990s, the decline of communism and the revolutions of 1989 opened up new opportunities for NRMs in Eastern Europe.
+In China, Falun Gong was first taught publicly in Northeast China in 1992 by Li Hongzhi.
 At first, it was accepted by the Chinese government, and by 1999 there were 70 million practitioners in China.
 But in July 1999, the government started to view the movement as a threat and began attempts to eradicate it.

-In the 21st century, many NRMs are using the Internet to give out information, recruit members, and sometimes to hold online meetings and rituals.
+In the 21st century, many NRMs use the Internet to give out information, recruit members, and sometimes to hold online meetings and rituals.
 That is sometimes referred to as cybersectarianism.
 Sabina Magliocco, professor of Anthropology and Folklore at California State University, Northridge, has discussed the growing popularity of new religious movements on the Internet.

 In 2006, J. Gordon Melton, executive director of the Institute for the Study of American Religions at the University of California, Santa Barbara, told The New York Times that 40 to 45 new religious movements emerge each year in the United States.

 In 2007, religious scholar Elijah Siegler said that, though no NRM had become the dominant faith in any country, many of the concepts they first introduced (often referred to as "New Age" ideas) have become part of worldwide mainstream culture.